masesgroup/NetPDF/src/documentation/articles/commandlineswitch.md

 ## JVM identification

 One of the most important command-line switch is **JVMPath** and it is available in [JCOBridge switches](https://www.jcobridge.com/net-examples/command-line-options/): it can be used to set-up the location of the JVM library if JCOBridge is not able to identify a suitable JRE installation.
-If a developer is using KNet within its own product it is possible to override the **JVMPath** property with a snippet like the following one:
+If a developer is using NetPDF within its own product it is possible to override the **JVMPath** property with a snippet like the following one:

 ```c#
     class MyNetPDFCore : NetPDFCore